top of page

 as primary instructor

 This course is a tour through various conceptual and ethical issues concerning markets, money, and property.
 The course explores such questions as: What is money and how should we handle it?
 What are cryptocurrencies and what are their benefits and risks?
 What markets systems are morally best?
 What parts of an economy should be left to private individuals, and what should be left to public policy?
 What economic obligations do nations have to one another and to the citizens of other nations?
 What is ownership, and what sorts of ownership regimes are best?
-[Syllabus]
+(Summer 2023 & Summer 2022, USC)

 as discussion instructor/teaching assistant